dustinmcafee/dongadeuce/MISSING_FEATURES.md

 ## Executive Summary

-Commander MTG is a **highly functional hotseat multiplayer Commander game** with comprehensive game state management, professional UI, and nearly all core gameplay features implemented.
+Dong-A-Deuce is a **highly functional hotseat multiplayer Commander game** with comprehensive game state management, professional UI, and nearly all core gameplay features implemented.
 The application is fully playable for 2-4 players on the same device.

 **Current State:**
 - ✅ **Hotseat multiplayer is 90% complete and fully playable**